Class 9 Exam > Class 9 Notes > Science Class 9 > Short Notes - Sound

 Propagation of Sound

-• Sound waves are mechanical waves that require a medium for transmission, as they involve the movement of particles within the medium.
+• Sound waves are mechanical waves that involve the motion of particles in the medium.

-• As the object moves back and forth rapidly, a series of compressions and rarefactions are created in the air.
+• As the object moves back and forth rapidly, a series of compressions and rarefactions is created in the air.
 These make the sound wave that propagates through the medium.
-Compression is the region of high pressure and rarefaction is the region of low pressure.
+Compression is the region of high pressure, and rarefaction is the region of low pressure.

 • In longitudinal waves, particles move parallel to the direction of the wave.